4th-earth/site-fourth-earth/site-raw/sprinkles/content.md

 Resistance results in a modification to Potential Energy when attacked in a way that causes physical damage; draining the health Life Battery.

 ***

-## Re-roll

-- Players MAY spend [Proficiency Points](#proficiency-ranks) and non-health [Life Battery](#life-batteries) points to re-roll an action.
-- Players MAY spend 1 point to re-roll the whole Dice Pool or 2 points to re-roll a single die in the pool.
-- As long as the Character has points remaining, the Player MAY continue spending points to re-roll.

 ## Criticality